 Although most of the graphics are stock photos, I like this article… Joe Dysart takes a long view, nicely blending the human side with the tech.
 This was written during my 2 years in San Diego, working with UCSD engineering students on the Microship, and the story has a nice sense of inhalation about the new adventure along with the discussion of the tools that enable a technomadic life.

-I just noticed that the cover at right is January 1995, but that the article itself is from the December 1994 issue.
+I notice that the cover at the bottom of the page is January 1995, but that the article itself is from the December 1994 issue.
 Must have been an error long ago during creation of the media binders…

 by Joe Dysart